JGL/CCIDiploma-Summer2020/README.md

 You can find our code of conduct, cloned from p5.js, here: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

-[http://flong.com/](Golan Levin) also offers a useful thought from his children's school:
+[Golan Levin](http://flong.com) also offers a useful thought from his children's school:

 > When communicating, ask yourself:
 >